NateEag/how-i-code/drafts/daily-routine.rst

 has come in since yesterday.

-When on project management duty, empty the untriaged issue lists in the projects I'm managing (fifteen minute limit, so I don't burn all day on triage in huge, messy projects).
+When on project management duty, empty the untriaged issue lists in the projects I'm managing.
 When there's a dedicated PM for my projects that isn't me, skip this, but sometimes that's not how it goes.

-Review my assigned tasks with deadlines to make sure they're not falling behind.

-Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.
-Create/assign tasks as needed and make sure they're highest on my priority list (hack for this in systems without support for defining an order on individual user task lists - set due dates to EOD and find a view that shows your tasks sorted by due date).

-Announce goals for the day to get accountability.
-This is what standup meetings are for, but I want to make sure I do this promptly and even in contexts that don't use daily goal setting.

-If involved in projects that do not have functional alerting/auto-ticketing, monitoring, and logging systems, spend thirty minutes working on getting alerting/auto-ticketing, monitoring, and logging systems in place.
-Reason: without those components silent failures may be destroying you.
+Check the previous day's log for any undone todo items.
+File tasks as appropriate, but do *not* just copy them into today's file, as that tends to propagate TODOs for weeks and months.

 Process low-priority software notifications (RSS [for tracking software releases], desktop software update notifications).